-Spain's contribution to the American Revolution - American Minute with Bill Federer
+Spain helped with the American Revolution - American Minute with Bill Federer

 Listen (text to speech)